 Violence is a part of everyday life for many children and adolescents in Latin America and the Caribbean (LAC).
 Every hour, three adolescents in LAC are killed.
 LAC has four of the five countries with the highest child homicide rates in the world.
 It is also the region with the highest femicide rates, highlighting the problem of gender-based violence.

 Forced and unsafe migration is an issue affecting millions of children in the region.
-Currently, there are two major migration crises: The movement from the Northern Triangle of Central America towards Mexico and the US, and the Venezuelan migration crisis.
-Children are vulnerable to human trafficking and smuggling with girls particularly susceptible to violence, abuse and exploitation.
+Currently, there are two major migration crises: The movement from northern Central America towards Mexico and the US, and the Venezuelan migration crisis.
+Children are vulnerable to human trafficking and smuggling with girls particularly susceptible to violence, abuse, and exploitation.

 Availability of health services is scarce in large parts of the region.
 Indigenous and poor populations particularly suffer the consequences with higher child mortality rates than average.
 Migrants often have no access at all.
 Throughout the region, birth rates among adolescent girls from low-income families are multiple times higher than those from higher-income families.
 This increases their likelihood of dropping out of school.

 Climate change is another factor that has impacted children and adolescents in the region.
 For example, children are more prone to diseases associated with water scarcity, and their education may be interrupted by a climate-change-related disaster.
 Likewise, a recent report from the University of Brussels and Save the Children estimates that children born in 2020 will be exposed to 6.8 times more heatwaves than their grandparents.
 In general, the climate crisis increases inequality for children living in poverty.